CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets/persons.md

 # Magento persons list

-Persons list is Copernica specific list.
+Persons list is a Copernica specific list.
 Each entity from that list will be build of compiled information about certain person.
 What does that mean?
 For example, when we have a customer that registers for it's first order giving additional informations like address, a new person is created.
 Later on that user can